LeoTheG/netflix-springboot-next/backend/README.md

 These include directories like src/main/resources/, among others.
 Spring Boot is configured by default to serve static resources (like HTML, CSS, and image files) from certain directories in the classpath.

-In this application, we store public assets like GIFs and images in src/main/resources/static.
-In production, we would likely use a CDN to serve these assets, but for now, we can just serve them from the classpath.
+In this application, we store smaller public assets like images in src/main/resources/static.
+We store larger items like gifs in an s3 bucket.